Danielle Smith attempts to clarify First Nations comparison some label 'disgusting'

 Hours after the premier's comments, Alberta's minister of advanced education found himself in hot water about a video he tweeted out.

-In it, Demetrios Nikolaides talks about Alberta's fight against Ottawa, referencing provincial politicians like former MLA Alwyn Bramley-Moore.
+In it, Demetrios Nicolaides talks about Alberta's fight against Ottawa, referencing provincial politicians like former MLA Alwyn Bramley-Moore.

 He served more than 100 years ago.

-"As MLA Bramley-Moore said in 1911 – Alberta first, last and forever," Nikolaides said.
+"As MLA Bramley-Moore said in 1911 – Alberta first, last and forever," Nicolaides said.

 The minister also makes multiple mentions of a book Bramley-Moore wrote, all in an effort to speak to the author's views on Alberta sovereignty.